How do I enter a refund from a vendor in Accounts Payable?

 7. Enter a distribution for the next job.
 If there are no more distributions, accept and post the credit invoice.

-Note: If you want to reduce the commitment amount and not just the amount invoiced, enter a commitment change order in Job Cost.
+NOTE: To reduce the commitment amount and not just the amount invoiced, enter a commitment change order.

 2. Enter a positive invoice to offset the credit invoice:

-To prevent the credit invoice from affecting your Accounts Payable balance, enter a positive invoice equal to the credit invoice.
+To stop the credit from changing your Accounts Payable balance, enter a positive invoice equal to the credit.
 Don’t include any job cost information.
 Use a General Ledger clearing account as the expense account.

 1. In Accounts Payable, from Tasks, select Enter Invoices.